 What these people experience, whether you think about it or not, is your company's visitor management system, and it has a lot of implications for your visitors and employees.

-A visitor management system is the process you use to welcome visitors, connect them with their hosts and track who is in your workplace.
+A visitor management system is a process you use to welcome visitors, connect them with their hosts, and track who is in your workplace.

 Visitor management solutions generally fall into two categories: manual and digital.

 Even as technology advances and automates, many buildings and offices continue to rely on the traditional pen and paper visitor sign-in sheet or even a bell notifying nearby employees someone is at the door.
 This may appear to be the most cost-effective system in theory but can end up costing the company more in practice.
 When using a manual check-in option, someone needs to drop whatever they are doing in order to usher the visitors into the building.
 This may include tasks like:

 - Walking the visitor around the facility or contacting the appropriate staff member

 These constant interruptions can cost workers 6 hours per day, preventing them from focusing on other tasks beneficial to the company.

 A manual sign-in system can also distract the rest of the office.
 With a large and growing number of offices configured as open workspaces, the process of manual sign-in can be disruptive to your entire staff as the receptionist walks the visitor through the steps of signing in and calls the appropriate staff members to escort them through the office.

 In addition to the time-consuming and distracting nature of manually checking in visitors, there are other concerns to take into account when using a visitor sign-in sheet.
 A paper visitor log provides no privacy; every person who comes in and uses the same logbook can see details of those who entered before them.
 They are also easy to leave incomplete.
 Guests might sign their names, but not add their phone numbers or email addresses.